“What kind of dressing would you like on your salad?”

 I don’t know why, but when my server asks me that question I usually tense up and act like I’ve just been asked the million-dollar question on Who Wants to be A Millionaire.

 “Dressing?
-I really can’t decide if I want ranch or bleu cheese.
+I really can’t decide if I want ranch or blue cheese.
 Well, eh, um, ah, er, uh, oh, …” I know.

 See my dilemma?